Why You Need an Experienced Auto Accident Attorney Near New Haven County

 Why Consider Santoro Injury Law, LLC?

 At Santoro Injury Law, LLC, I take a personal, hands-on approach to every case.
-If you reach out after a car accident, you’ll talk directly with me—not an associate or case manager.
+If you reach out after a car accident, you’ll talk directly with me,not an associate or case manager.
 I believe in being honest and transparent from day one.
 That means telling you what I think about your case, answering your questions clearly, and making sure you understand your rights and options.

-Over the years, I’ve helped people in situations just like yours—navigating the confusing world of accident claims and pushing for the compensation they need to recover and move forward.
-I don’t believe in pressure or promises that can’t be kept.
+As a personal injury lawyer, I don’t believe in pressure or promises that can’t be kept.
 What I do believe in is showing up, doing the work, and advocating for people when they need support the most.